ndom91/checkly-vscode/README.md

 ## 📌 Installation

-1. Search 'Checkly' on the VS Code Extension Sidebar
+A. Search 'Checkly' on the VS Code Extension Sidebar

-2. Or you can install it manually by downloading the `.vsix` file from the latest [Github Release](https://github.com/ndom91/checkly-vscode/releases) and choosing ["install from a vsix"](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix)
+B. Or you can install it manually by downloading the `.vsix` file from the latest [Github Release](https://github.com/ndom91/checkly-vscode/releases) and choosing ["install from a vsix"](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix)

 ## 🏗️ Usage